African Safari, the comprehensive guide to African safaris in 8 countries.

 - Liuwa Plain, Zambia

-The best safaris for first-timers
+The best African safari for first-timers

 These safaris bring you directly to Africa’s most famous wildlife, including most Big Five, and do not need to break your piggy bank.

 Imagine a safari destination and the chances of it being this one, if only because many TV documentaries have made Kenya a bustling savannah, flat-top acacias and iconic sluggish predators on the continent.